mattldawson/dts/docs/integration/resources.md

 Create a REST endpoint that accepts an HTTP `GET` request with a list of unique file identifiers specified (for example) by a comma-separated set of request parameters.
-This endpoint responds with a body consisting of a JSON list containing objects representing [Frictionless DataResources](https://specs.frictionlessdata.io/data-resource/) describing the requested files in as much detail as is practical.
+This endpoint responds with a body containing a JSON list of objects representing [Frictionless DataResources](https://specs.frictionlessdata.io/data-resource/) describing the requested files in as much detail as is practical.